 How easy is it to find a supporting and caring doctor?
 In my experience…not easy at all.
 I´ve been living in Mexico for more than 40 years and although I´ve been searching and asking around, I haven´t even found one (maybe I´m too picky).
 It´s not completely a doctor´s fault because he or she is not really prepared to look at a person´s health from a different perspective than from what they´ve learned.
 They are just not given the tools (i.e., nutrition classes, lifestyle changes) to support people who wish to prevent illness and disease…as the first line of offense, instead of just treating the symptoms.
 Instead, they are provided the tools (i.e., drugs and invasive procedures) for treating people when they are already sick.
 Unfortunately, and as you can imagine, the pharmaceutical industry has a big stake in the preparation of doctors.
 It is the main sponsor of medical schools in the U.S. and ,as a result, has a lot to say with regards to what a doctor studies.
 No wonder why our doctors prescribe drugs for pretty much everything…of course, with all of the accompanying side effects.

 Well, on the one hand, we can wait for the day when doctor´s become educated and well informed on the subject of nutrition and it´s relation to illness and disease, or we can search for “wise” doctors who can help us in our quest for disease prevention.

-Taking the above into consideration, as well as my own experience with nutrition during the past 7 years, for me the following doctors meet the criteria as being “wise”.
+Taking the above into consideration, as well as my own experience with nutrition during the past 7 years, for me the following doctors are among those that meet the criteria as being “wise”.